News

 Published on May 26, 2025

-AI as a Defining Technology
+AI as the Defining Technology for Generation Alpha

 Adapting to AI Advancements

-As AI technologies advance, their influence on the job market becomes increasingly significant.
-Demis Hassabis’s message to teenagers and young adults is both a warning and an opportunity.
-Those who embrace it early and thoughtfully will be best positioned to lead in the coming decades.
-For students, this means engaging now, through classes, self-learning, online tools, or AI clubs, and staying curious.
-For parents, educators, and policymakers, it means rethinking how we teach and what we prioritize in the curriculum.
+Hassabis’s message to teenagers and young adults serves as both a warning and an opportunity.
+Those who embrace AI early and thoughtfully will be best positioned to lead in the coming decades.
+For students, this means engaging now through classes, self-learning, online tools, or AI clubs.
+For parents, educators, and policymakers, it means rethinking how we teach and prioritize AI literacy in the curriculum.